Good Passwords

 The key things are (we believe):

-• The longer the better, no maximum set, min 12 characters
+• The longer, the better; no maximum set, min 12 characters

 • Not changed too often (eliminating writing it down or reducing safety with rotating numbers, such as P@55w0rd01, P@55w0rd02 etc)